ranjith93250/career_guidance/README.md

 # Career Guidance Application

 ## Overview
 The Career Guidance Application is an interactive web platform designed to help students explore career options based on their interests, skills, and academic preferences.
-This tool uses AI-driven recommendations to suggest suitable career paths, provide detailed information about various professions, and offer educational roadmaps tailored to users' current grades levels.
+This tool uses AI-driven recommendations to suggest suitable career paths, provide detailed information about various professions, and offer educational roadmaps tailored to users' current grade levels.

 ## Features